Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/tests/results/test-productManager-document-ts.md

 ## Product Overview

 The Recipe Finder app is a mobile and web application designed to help home cooks discover recipes based on the ingredients they already have at home.
-By simply inputting available ingredients, users can receive personalized recipe suggestions, helping them reduce food waste, save money, and make meal planning easier.
+By allowing users to input available ingredients, the app suggests relevant recipes, enabling users to reduce food waste and save money by making the most of what they own.

 ## Problem Statement

-Home cooks often struggle to decide what to cook, especially when they want to use up ingredients on hand to avoid waste and unnecessary grocery trips.
-Existing recipe apps typically require users to search by recipe or cuisine, rather than by available ingredients, leading to unused groceries and increased food waste.
-There is a need for a user-friendly solution that enables users to quickly find recipes that utilize what they already have at home.
+Many home cooks face the challenge of having leftover or unused ingredients, which often leads to food waste and unnecessary grocery expenses.
+Existing recipe apps typically require users to shop for new ingredients, rather than making use of what is already available.
+There is a need for a solution that empowers users to efficiently utilize their pantry, fridge, and freezer contents to create delicious meals.

 ## User Personas

-### 1. Busy Parents
+### 1. Busy Professionals
-- Age: 30-45
+- Age: 25–45
-- Cook for: Family (2-5 people)
-- Needs: Quick meal ideas, minimize grocery trips, use up perishable items
+- Needs: Quick meal solutions based on limited or random ingredients at home
+- Motivations: Save time and money, minimize food waste

-### 2. Young Professionals
+### 2. Family Cooks
-- Age: 22-35
+- Age: 30–55
-- Cook for: Themselves or roommates
-- Needs: Cost-effective meals, reduce food waste, simple recipes
+- Needs: Plan meals for a family using pantry staples and leftovers
+- Motivations: Reduce grocery bills, promote sustainability, minimize waste

-### 3. Budget-Conscious Students
+### 3. Students & Young Adults
-- Age: 18-25
-- Cook for: Themselves, sometimes friends
-- Needs: Cheap recipes using limited ingredients, avoid buying extra groceries

-### 4. Eco-Conscious Individuals
-- Age: 25-50
+- Age: 18–30
-- Cook for: Themselves or family
-- Needs: Reduce food waste, sustainable cooking habits, maximize use of leftovers
+- Needs: Cook on a budget with what’s on hand
+- Motivations: Save money, learn to cook, avoid wasting food

 ## Feature Requirements

 1. **Ingredient Input**
-   - Allow users to manually enter or select ingredients they have at home.
+   - Easy entry of available ingredients via text, voice, or barcode scanner
-   - Option to save frequently used ingredients for quick access.
+   - Ability to save frequently used ingredients or pantry lists

-2. **Recipe Search by Ingredients**
+2. **Recipe Search & Suggestions**
-   - Generate recipe suggestions that match the user's available ingredients.
+   - Recipe recommendations based on the provided ingredients
+   - Option to filter recipes by meal type, dietary preferences, preparation time, and difficulty level

+3. **Missing Ingredient Handling**
-   - Indicate recipes that require only the ingredients the user has, and those that need just 1-2 extra items.
+   - Highlight recipes that require only one or two additional ingredients
+   - Suggest simple substitutions for missing items

-3. **Recipe Details**
+4. **Recipe Details**
-   - Show step-by-step instructions, prep/cook time, difficulty level, and nutritional information.
+   - Clear instructions, prep/cook times, and serving sizes
-   - Highlight which ingredients are in the user’s list and which are missing.

-4. **Shopping List Generator**
-   - Automatically create a shopping list for missing ingredients if the user wants to try a recipe that requires extras.

-5. **User Profiles**
-   - Allow users to create accounts to save ingredient lists, favorite recipes, and dietary preferences.

-6. **Personalization and Filters**
-   - Filter recipes by dietary restrictions (e.g., vegetarian, vegan, gluten-free).
+   - Photos and user ratings/reviews

+5. **Save & Share Recipes**
-   - Sort recipes by cook time, cuisine, and meal type.
+   - Save favorite recipes and create a personal cookbook

-7. **Recipe Rating & Feedback**
+   - Share recipes with friends or family via social media or messaging

+6. **User Accounts (Optional for MVP)**
-   - Enable users to rate recipes and leave feedback for others.
+   - Allow users to create profiles for saving preferences and history

 ## MVP Definition

-The Minimum Viable Product (MVP) will include the following core features:
+The Minimum Viable Product (MVP) for the Recipe Finder app will include:

-1. **Ingredient Input**
-   - Manual entry and selection from a common ingredients list.
+- **Ingredient Input:** Manual text entry of ingredients with option to edit/delete.

-2. **Recipe Search by Ingredients**
-   - Generate and display recipes that match the user's inputted ingredients.
-   - Highlight recipes that can be made with available ingredients, and those needing up to 2 extra items.

-3. **Recipe Details**
-   - Show basic recipe instructions, ingredient list, and prep/cook time.

-4. **Basic User Profile**
-   - Save ingredient lists and favorite recipes.

-The MVP will focus on a simple, intuitive interface for entering ingredients and viewing recipe matches, ensuring users can quickly find recipes that help them use what they already have and reduce food waste.
-Advanced features like shopping lists, dietary filters, and ratings can be added in future releases.
+- **Recipe Search & Suggestions:** Functional recipe recommendation engine based on user-provided ingredients.
+- **Recipe Details:** Display full recipe information, including instructions and images.
+- **Save Recipes:** Ability for users to bookmark/save favorite recipes for quick access.
+- **Basic Filters:** Filter recipes by meal type (breakfast, lunch, dinner).

+Advanced features such as voice or barcode input, substitution suggestions, user accounts, and sharing functionality are out of scope for the MVP but prioritized for future releases.